| .forgejo/workflows | ||

 // return number of entries in your persistant storage

-// an IP address `ip` has been added to it
+// a client with `clientId` has been added to it

 // starting from `since` Date